nliven-android/Airport-Dao-Generator/README.md

 2. Click "Run As..."
 3. Click "Java Application"
 4. Select "AirportsDaoGenerator" and click OK
-5. The 'Console' window should open up with the results.
+5. The 'Console' window should open up with the (hopefully successful) results.

 You then can view the auto-generated files in the "AirportsApp" and see if your changes were added there.
 However, first right-click on the "AirportsApp" project and click 'Refresh' to be sure your project is refreshed w/ your changes.